statisticalbiotechnology/cb2030/questions/pca.md

 1. * According to wikipedia SVD is a different name for PCA, depending on the field of application.
 But I read somewhere else that PCA is built upon SVD, and it seemed like the PCA method was an extension somehow.
 So, is there a difference between the two and, in that case, what is it?
   * Would calculating a covariance matrix between genes in a microarray and then performing a PCA yield exactly the same result as performing SVD on it?
    * I don’t really understand, is SVD a method that is always used to perform PCA or are they two different/independent methods for dimensionality reduction but that they combined together?
 (I felt that SVD was difficult to understand and I don’t think I understood exactly its connection with PCA).
-> SVD is an algorithm for performing PCA.
+> SVD is an algorithm for performing PCA ([give and take some small considerations](https://math.stackexchange.com/questions/3869/what-is-the-intuitive-relationship-between-svd-and-pca)).
 > A more elaborated answer:
 ["What is the difference between SVD and PCA?
 SVD gives you the whole nine-yard of diagonalizing a matrix into special matrices](https://jonathan-hui.medium.com/machine-learning-singular-value-decomposition-svd-principal-component-analysis-pca-1d45e885e491) that are easy to manipulate and to analyze.
 It lay down the foundation to untangle data into independent components.
 PCA skips less significant components.
 Obviously, we can use SVD to find PCA by truncating the less important basis vectors in the original SVD matrix."
 1. Can you explain more about the relationship between PCA and SVD?